simplexspatial/osm4scala/README.md

 ```

 ## Performance
 The performance of the first version looks really good.

-For example, it expends only 32 seconds to iterate over near of 70 millions of elements that compose Spain.
+For example, it expends only **32 seconds to iterate over near of 70 millions** of elements that compose Spain.
-Below the result of few executions of the [Primitive Counter Examples](https://github.com/angelcervera/osm4scala/blob/master/examples/counter/src/main/scala/com/acervera/osm4scala/examples/counter/Counter.scala) available in the code.
+Below the result of few executions of the [Primitives Counter Example](blob/master/examples/counter/src/main/scala/com/acervera/osm4scala/examples/counter/Counter.scala) available in the code.
 ~~~~
 Found [67,976,861] primitives in /home/angelcervera/projects/osm/spain-latest.osm.pbf in 32.44 sec.
 Found [4,839,505] primitives of type [Way] in /home/angelcervera/projects/osm/spain-latest.osm.pbf in 31.72 sec.